 Who are the Big 4 and how are they different to other firms?

-When people refer to the Big 4, they are often referring to the 4 largest accounting firms in the world; KPMG, Deloitte, EY and PwC.
+When people refer to the Big 4, they are often referring to the top accounting firms, the 4 largest accounting firms in the world; KPMG, Deloitte, EY and PwC.
 The Enron scandal in 2001 eliminated Arthur Anderson, and the Big 5 became the Big 4.
 This scandal led to the remaining Big 4 firms divesting themselves of their consulting businesses.
 The company we know as Accenture, was actually Arthur Anderson’s consulting arm.
 Between 2000 and 2002 EY, PwC and KPMG sold their consultancy practices to Capgemini, IBM, and Bearing Point.

 As you can imagine, they are called the Big 4, because they are the biggest professional service firms in the world.
 The professional services sector is actually made up of mostly small and a small amount of medium-sized businesses.
 For example, if you put together in the UK the top 100 firms, minus the Big 4, they still wouldn’t be bigger than the smallest Big 4 firm in the UK, KPMG.
 By way of comparison, BDO and GT, the top of the mid-tier in the UK are both a quarter of the size of KPMG.